UnknownLoop11/hacker-news-app/README.md

 - Interactive and Informative UI elements.
 - Users can visit the official story page by clicking the story title.
 - Users can view the author and the time the story is published.
-- By refreshing the page the stories feed will be updated and fetch the latest top new stories.
+- By refreshing the page the stories feed will be updated and fetches the latest top new stories.

 #### Technologies Used:
 - **Frontend** - React.js and 'moment'(for formatting time)